-This Mexican sweet potato and black bean quesadillas recipe is served hot off the skillet and loaded with flavor.
+These sweet potato black bean quesadillas are served hot off the skillet and loaded with flavor.

-You're about to level up your cooking game with an authentic antojito!
+You're about to level up your cooking game with an authentic Mexican antojito!

 Dating back to the 16th century, quesadillas come from central and northern Mexico.